 No matter how you spend your day, enjoy the slow pace of life; residents in the Alentejo region are more traditional than other parts of Portugal, reflected in their homecooked cuisine and local handicrafts.

-Day 12: Transfer from Évora to Salema
+Day 12: Transfer to Salema, Explore

-Today, after breakfast in Evora, you'll begin the three-hour drive to the tiny former fishing village of Salema along the country's southern coast.
+Today, after breakfast in Évora, you'll begin the three-hour drive to the tiny former fishing village of Salema along the country's southern coast.
 Though much of Portugal's Algarve region has been developed through the years, this hidden section along the far western shore is unspoiled thanks to its location within the protected Costa Vicentina Natural Park.

 Upon arrival, take the rest of the day to relax on the beach if it's a nice weather day.
 Simply walk along the Rua dos Pescadores, a charming street lined with fishermen's houses—some of which have become restaurants serving fresh seafood.

-Day 13: Explore the Algarve Region
+Day 13: Explore the Algarve

-You could also head further eastward along the Algarve for more beautiful sights and attractions ranging from golf courses, bustling resort towns, and white-washed villages offering mouth-watering cuisine and exhilarating coastal scenery.
+You could also head further eastward along the Algarve for more beautiful sights and attractions, ranging from golf courses, bustling resort towns, and whitewashed villages offering mouthwatering cuisine and exhilarating coastal scenery.

-Day 14: Transfer from Salema to Lisbon - Depart Portugal
+Day 14: Return to Lisbon, Depart

 It's time to say goodbye to Portugal!
 This morning you can enjoy any last bits of free time in Salema with breakfast at your hotel and a beach walk.
-At the designated time you'll be picked up for the three-hour transfer to Lisbon Portela Airport for your return flight home.
+At the designated time, you'll be picked up for the three-hour transfer to Lisbon Portela Airport for your return flight home.
 Safe travels!